hilayo/finalProjectAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

+** FOR THIS PROJECT:
-need to run json-Server  Run `npm run serve-server`
+you need to run json-Server  Run `npm run serve-server`

-also you can login with email: "hilalosh10@gmail.com"  password:hila
+also you can login with email: "hilalosh10@gmail.com"  password: hila

 ## Development server